marius-team/marius/docs/config_interface/full_schema.rst

      - Bool
      - If true, the training procedure will resume from the previous state and will train `num_epochs` further epochs.
 (Default False)
      - No
+   * - resume_from_checkpoint
+     - String
+     - If set, loads the model from the given directory and resumes training procedure.
+Will train `num_epochs` further epochs and store the new model parameters in `model_dir`.
+     - No

 A training configuration with batchsize of 1000 and a total of 10 epochs is as follows. `pipeline` is set to true, which ensures that the training is synchronous and doesn't allow staleness.
 Marius groups edges into chunks and reuses negative samples within the chunk.